Canon 5D Mark II vs Fujifilm X30

 Body comparison: Canon 5D Mark II vs Fujifilm X30

 An illustration of the physical size and weight of the Canon 5D Mark II and the Fujifilm X30 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D Mark II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X30 is considerably smaller (51 percent) than the Canon 5D Mark II.
 It is worth mentioning in this context that the 5D Mark II is splash and dust resistant, while the X30 does not feature any corresponding weather-sealing.